 If you do not ask your visitors to take some action once they land on your page, your site is failing you.
 Determining the CTA you want visitors to take once they land on your site is one of the most important decisions you can make when building your online presence.

-A good portion of your site visitors may not yet be ready to engage your services, but by having them sign up for your blog or newsletter for instance, you can keep in touch with them and show your value so that when they are ready for financial guidance, you will come to mind first.
+A good portion of your site visitors may not yet be ready to engage your services, or any financial planning services in general.
+By having them sign up for your blog or newsletter for instance, you can keep in touch with them and show your value so that when they are ready for financial guidance, you will come to mind first.

 As a financial advisor, you probably have clients who are referred to your site in some way but may not yet be ready to engage your services just yet.
 If you can engage those visitors through your blog, or have them sign up for your newsletter, or download a whitepaper, you can keep your business front of mind for them.
 This way, when they ARE ready to work with a financial advisor, your firm will be the one that comes to mind first.